CoDrazen/nms-corvette-build-share-tool/README.md

 NMS Corvette Build Share Tool
 -----------------------------

 A portable desktop tool for exporting and importing Corvette base builds in No Man’s Sky.

 This application allows you to:

-- Export a Corvette’s base objects into a shareable JSON build file
+- Export a Corvette’s Objects[] into a shareable build JSON (wrapper format)
-- Import a build into another Corvette (full replace)
+- Import a build into another Corvette (full replace of Objects[])
-- Automatically back up save files before any modification
+- Automatically back up the entire save folder before any import write
 - Run fully portable (no system-wide Python install required)